petarov/pravitelstvobg/README.md

 _.o0 PravitelstvoBG 0o._
 =========================

-Simple RSS reader mobile app of government.bg.
+Simple RSS reader mobile app for [government.bg](www.government.bg)

 **Note:** This application is localized only in Bulgarian language.